Incapsula: Service and features

 Incapsula WAF protects websites by changing their Domain Name System (DNS) records to route traffic through Incapsula.
 Incapsula then filters out malicious attacks from bots and website scrapers.

 As of 2011 it was effective against cross site scripting, illegal resource access and all other OWASP top 10 threats, SQL injections, and web 2.0 threats including academic web archiving, comment spam, fake registrations, malicious bots, referrer spam, and site scraping.

 Incapsula also has a content delivery network that caches websites on their server network to speed up website load time.
 The cached information is returned from a server closest to the end user to provide fast page loads.
 This also allegedly militates against slow responses due to heavy server traffic.

-Awards and recognition

-In 2011, Incapsula was chosen as one of the Top 10 companies to participate in RSA Conference Innovation Sandbox.
-The same year, they were a finalist for the Red Herring Top 100 North America Award.

-In 2013, Incapsula was named No. 1 for Best Cloud Based Security CDN by WeRockYourWeb.

-The 2017 Forrester Wave for DDoS Service Providers named Imperva as the leader with top scores on both "Current Offering" and "Strategy" out of all evaluated DDoS service providers.